 - Counter – Integer values are incremented and decremented (ex: number of signed-in users)

 - Gauge – An arbitrary value to be measured (ex: CPU)

 Each metric represents a condition of some system attribute.
 The fantastic thing about metrics is that you can have a lot of them and correlate them with each other.

 We suggest tracking and logging metrics or keeping metrics separate from your logs.

 #6 Make Each Log Message Unique

-Most beginners make the mistake of copying and pasting the identical log message into many files, causing the final log aggregate to fill with similar log lines from various sections of the system.
+Most beginners make the mistake of copying and pasting the identical log message into many files, causing the final log aggregator tool to fill with similar log lines from various sections of the system.
 It is difficult to determine the specific location in the code that triggered the event when they do this.

 If the phrasing cannot be changed, at the very least specify the log source with the log message to distinguish the final log lines.
-Also, if a parent class handles the logging, make sure to submit an identifier at start-up and utilize it when writing log messages for child behaviours.
+Also, if a parent class handles the logging, make sure to submit an identifier at start-up and utilize it when writing log messages for child behaviors.